Decoding Kernel Responses in Solidity

 The decoding part in Solidity should be in the below snippet.

-When it comes to null value responses, it is important to handle the response precisely.
+When it comes to null value responses, it is important to handle responses precisely.

-Solidity language itself does not fundamentally have "null" value.
+The Solidity language does not offer a "null" value.

-The kernel ID of ABC will be used as a simple off-chain kernel example here.
+A kernel ID of ABC will be used as an example of a simple off-chain kernel.

 When the value is null, it will return the default value of the actual type from the OpenAPI schema.